graelo/website/content/tokio/tutorial/shared-state.md

 }
 # async fn do_something_async() {}
 ```
-This pattern guarantees that you won't run into the `Send` error, because the
-mutex guard does not appear anywhere in an async function.

-## Spawn a task to manage the state and use message passing to operate on it

-This is the second approach mentioned in the start of this chapter, and is often
-used when the shared resource is an I/O resource.
-See the next chapter for more
-details.

 ## Use Tokio's asynchronous mutex

 The [`tokio::sync::Mutex`] type provided by Tokio can also be used.
 The primary
 feature of the Tokio mutex is that it can be held across an `.await` without any
 issues.
 That said, an asynchronous mutex is more expensive than an ordinary
-mutex, and it is typically better to use one of the two other approaches.
+mutex, and it is typically better to use one of the two other strategies.

 ```rust
 use tokio::sync::Mutex; // note!
 This uses the Tokio mutex